aidtopia/fortran-adventure/docs/wentwrong.md

 So I'm now treating all of these logical operators as bitwise:  `.AND.`, `.OR.`, `.NOT.`, `.XOR.`.
 I don't understand `.EQV.` well enough to make a change to that yet, and Adventure doesn't use it.

+---

+TRIVIA:  Months after writing this section, I read an explanation of [why C's bitwise operators have weirdly low precedence](https://softwareengineering.stackexchange.com/questions/194635/why-do-bitwise-operators-have-lower-priority-than-comparisons).
+Early versions of C didn't distinguish between the logical and bitwise operators.
+And was `&`.
+Whether that compiled to a logical or bitwise operation depended on the context.
+When the operators were distinguished, `&` became bitwise.
+By giving those lower precedence than the equality and comparison operators, old code that used `&` in conditional expressions would continue to work as before.

+I suspect the undistinguished operators of early C were modeled on what came before, like Fortran.
+When writing the translator, I struggled to understand how to distinguish bitwise from logical operations.
+The Fortran programming guides didn't address my questions.
+I did learn that operators like `.AND.` do not perform short-circuit evaluation.
+So my translator treats all of those operators as bitwise.
+The result of a bitwise operation on logical operands is a value that will have the correct logical result though the result might not be exactly `.TRUE.` or `.FALSE.`, which is the motivation for the `truth` wrapper.

+---

 Conditions in IF-statements are always translated with a `truth` wrapper, so it would be pretty unusual for this to cause a problem.
 If it does, I could check the symbol table when parsing the expression and select the logical operators when the operands are LOGICAL.

 Achievement Unlocked:  `WELCOME TO ADVENTURE!!
 WOULD YOU LIKE INSTRUCTIONS?`